yenjia/credit_card_fraud_detection_2023/README.md

     --output submission.csv
 ```

-After step 3, you must merge the "txkey" of the example submission file to get the correct submission.
+**Note:** After step 3, you must merge the "txkey" of the example submission file to get the correct submission.